abazlinton/polymorphism_lab/polymorphism_lab.md

 <hr>

-- Perhaps one or more of these cards could inherit from a `PaymentCard`?
+- Perhaps some of these cards could inherit from a `PaymentCard`?
-- In order to have the flexibility to charge, and maintain a list of these different types of card, perhaps there should be a `IChargeable` Interface to support charging and logging transactions (via ReportingSoftware).
+- In order to have the flexibility to charge, and store a list of these different types of card there should be a `IChargeable` Interface to support charging and logging transactions (via ReportingSoftware).

 <hr>